rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 ### Downloading and Installing

 There are several ways to install Joomla!
-Finding the right method for you depends on a number of factors, but we've listed some of the more common installation types below.
+Finding the right method for you depends on a number of factors, but We have listed some of the more common installation types below.

 #### One-Click Install